 DevelopmentJohan Castberg is a field in the Barents Sea, 100 kilometres northwest of the Snøhvit field.
 The water depth is 370 metres.
 Johan Castberg consists of the three discoveries Skrugard, Havis and Drivis, proven between 2011 and 2013.
 The discoveries will be developed together, and the plan for development and operation (PDO) was approved in 2018.
 The development concept is a production, storage and offloading vessel (FPSO) with additional subsea solutions including 18 horizontal production wells and 12 injection wells.

 ReservoirThe reservoirs contain oil with gas caps in three separate sandstone deposits from Late Triassic to Middle Jurassic age in the Tubåen, Nordmela and Stø Formations.
-The reservoirs lie at depths of 1,350 to 1,900 metres.
+They are at depths of 1250-1900 metres.
 Reservoir properties in the Tubåen and Stø Formations are generally good; the Nordmela Formation is more heterogeneous with several lateral barriers.

 Recovery strategyThe field will be produced by pressure support from gas and water injection.

 TransportThe oil will be offloaded to shuttle tankers and transported to the market.

 StatusThe field is currently under development, and the production is planned to start in 2024.

 Visit the Norwegian Petroleum Directorate's fact pages for more information